Coca-Cola’s Trademark History

 Source: The Coca-Coca Company

-The brand name "Coca-Cola" itself is steeped in history, deriving from its original ingredients and becoming a beacon of American enterprise.
+Coca-Cola’s brand name came from its original ingredients and became a symbol of American business.

 DEFENDING COCA-COLA’S TRADEMARK